 Barricades can be another important tool as this graphic demonstrates:

-This graphic demonstrates how forming your own lines with other protestors can be effective against police lines but this tactic should be used in conjuction with asymmetrical tactics:
+This graphic demonstrates how forming your own lines with other protestors can be effective against police lines but this tactic should be used in conjunction with asymmetrical tactics:

-Beyond destroying police stations, military bases, and large weapons, we must target the financial institutions that rob us blind and control our government.
-Secrecy will be key in these endeavors as they will be highly “illegal.”
+We must also target the financial institutions that rob us blind and control our government.
+Secrecy will be key in these endeavors.
 But as we recognize the state is illegitimate, what is lawful means little.
-There can be no revolution without breaking many laws.
 We can help workers take control of factories by protecting them during strikes and showing our solidarity with them.
 We can make road blocks if necessary and damage the company’s property if we need to.
 We can sabotage and destroy oil rigs, logging equipment, all environmentally destructive tools along with large weapons manufacturers.
 The banks above all also must be targeted unrelentingly.
 Secret militia groups ought to rob banks and the Federal Reserve of all of their capital, especially gold, in order to redistribute the wealth into the deserving hands of the public.
-Skilled hackers can also use their abilities to do the same electronically like Hamza Bendelladj, also known as Bx1, creator of the Trojan horse Spyeye who stole millions from bank accounts, which he gave to Palestinian charitiesii
+Skilled hackers can also use their abilities to do the same electronically like Hamza Bendelladj, also known as Bx1, creator of the Trojan horse Spyeye who stole millions from bank accounts, which he gave to Palestinian charities

 What I’m suggesting may seem radical to statists but what is actually radical is our states, bloated armies, corporate giants, and military equipment capable of destroying the Earth many times over that are well on their way.
 It is insane for the United States to have over 900 military bases in 134 countries for economic conquest.
 It is insane for the US police to kill over 1100 civilians a year.
-It is insane that the 2.4 million people (1.7 million of whom are nonviolent drug offenders) are being tortured in prison cages.
-It is insane for coporations to destroy the Earth’s biological diversity to build more condos, cut down the trees that sequester carbon and allow us to breathe, poison our water, extract water from aquifers, and extract fossil fuels from the Earth to burn adding to the pollution and melting the ice caps simply so a minority of greedy misanthropes can get rich.
+It is insane that the 2.4 million people are being tortured in prison cages.
+It is insane for corporations to destroy the Earth’s priceless ecosystems to build more condos, cut down the trees that sequester carbon and allow us to breathe, poison our water, extract water from aquifers, and extract fossil fuels from the Earth to burn adding to the pollution and melting the ice caps simply so a minority of greedy misanthropes can get rich.
 The status quo is insane and it must be stopped.
 These people do not listen to reason.
 Darwinism has been replaced by “survival of the richest.”
 Greed, bigotry, disregard for the Earth, and destruction are actually traits that are admired and propped up to be emulated by the powers that be.
 The American media’s admiration of Donald Trump is proof of that alone.

 Demonstration and protest won’t win this war alone.
 We need soldiers and we need the means to take away the powers of states and destructive corporations.
 The war must be social and economic more than violent.
 We must expropriate the largest land estates and the largest corporations and reclaim them as property of the People.
-Where we cannot or do not want to take the property, we must destroy it, especially border walls, police stations, large weaponry, and prisons (after emptying them, of course).
-I am sick of hearing “moderates” condemn protesters or black blockers who destroy the property of tyrants as not the “real protesters.”
+Where we cannot or do not want to take the property, we must destroy it, especially border walls, police property, large weaponry, and prisons (after emptying them, of course).
+I am sick of hearing “moderates” condemn protesters or black blocks who destroy the property of tyrants as not the “real protesters.”
 I say the people who simply hold up signs and wait to be arrested are not the real protesters.
 They are doing nothing but begging for change from their masters who do not care about us.
 Let riots occur but let our targets be clear.
 Our enemies are not local, small businesses but giant monopolies and violent governments.
-Their property must be destroyed when it cannot be reclaimed for the People.
 We must win this war or we will face extinction, maybe not now but soon as the state and corporate power tightens their grip on the Earth, suffocating everything of value on the only known habitable planet in the universe.
-We are already seeing increases in “natural” disasters across the world as a result of global climate change and fracking, logging and resource exploitation on an incredible scale, and loss of half of the world’s biodiversity.
+We are already seeing increases in “natural” disasters across the world as a result of global climate change and fracking, logging, and resource exploitation on an incredible scale, and loss of half of the world’s biodiversity.
 We must fight for a habitable, just, diverse, and peaceful planet.
 We cannot afford to wait for change or reforms any longer.

 iWalk Free Foundation, Global Slavery Index, 2014.